tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/操作指南/机器人客服_intl.md

   - Add a standard word and its synonyms and click **OK** to add them to **Knowledge Base Management** > **Pending tasks** > **Synonyms** > **To be reviewed** in admin mode which will be reviewed by an admin.

 ### Industry-specific knowledge base
-TICSR provides you with generic knowledge bases for ten industries including ecommerce and education, allowing you to import them for cold start when you access TICSR for the first time.
-If your organization has built a relatively complete knowledge base, you can add it directly to the professional Q&As.
+TICSR comes with generic knowledge base of 10 industries including e-commerce and education, helping you jump start right from the first access.
+If your organization built good knowledge base already, the knowledge base can be added to the professional Q&A directly.
 1. In **Knowledge Base Management** > **Knowledge base**, select the **Industry-specific knowledge base** tab.
 2. Click **Import** for your industry to import your industry-specific knowledge base.

 >!
-The industry-specific knowledge base will take effect directly after the import succeeds.
-Please be cautious when importing one.
-If you do so by mistake, please delete it from the professional Q&As immediately.
+Industry-specific knowledge base will be effective imediately after importing.
+Be careful if you import another industry's knowledge base.
+Enter the professional Q&As and delete the knowledge base if you made a mistake.

 ## Testing Q&As